magento/merchdocs/PURCHASE_ORDERS.md

 If you have an existing purchase order and you would like to add new items to it, a new purchase order is created and new products added to this new PO.

+1. From the My Purchase Order page, click the 'View' link for a Purchase Order.
 1. Click the 'Add Items to Shopping Cart' link.
 1. The Shopping Cart page will open with all the items listed.
 1. Make any additions or changes you may need.
 1. Use the 'Custom Reference Number' to add an internal Invoice/PO number to the order. (optional)
 1. Follow the normal Checkout workflow and press the 'Place Purchase Order' button.

-If you have items in your shopping cart when you click the link, you will be prompted to either merge the cart items with the existing PO or you can choose to replace the items in the PO with the items in your shopping cart.
+If you have items in your shopping cart when you click the 'Add Items to Shopping Cart' link, you will be prompted to either merge the cart items with the new items or you can choose to replace the items in your shopping cart with the items in the PO.
 The original purchase order can be closed if it is no longer needed.

 ### Purchase Order approval

-From the View Purchase Order page, users, with proper Role permissions, can:
+From the View Purchase Order page, users with proper Role permissions, can:

 *  Approve Purchase Orders
 *  Reject Purchase Orders